phreakasu/phreakasu/fun/psl-ratings.md

 updated 2025 ratings:
 - 1369: better than last time!
-- Page & Leaf at Porter Square Books: solid flavor but not great latte art
+- Page & Leaf at Porter Square Books: solid flavor but not great latte art. +1 for the books.
-- Elmendorf: same as above. can't believe it's 2025 and i'm paying $6+ for a latte without properly frothed milk :rage:
+- Elmendorf: same as above. can't believe it's 2025 and i'm paying $6+ for a latte without properly frothed milk 😡
-- Clear Flour Coffee Bar: actually a proper latte! but $$$
+- Clear Flour Coffee Bar: actually a proper latte! but $$$ and flavor didn't stand out
 - Pepita: probably best latte overall but no pumpkin spice flavor??
-- Tatte: okay but -1 but had to drink my 'for here' order while standing because there were no seats :angry:
+- Tatte: okay but had to drink my 'for here' order while standing because there were no seats :(
-- Smoot Std: too sweet and honestly quite small
+- Smoot Std: too sweet and honestly quite small (just like darwin's used to be)
 - Flour: I love flour but i don't go for the coffee

 my original list from 2021-2023: